EleutherAI/gpt-neox/README.md

 # GPT-NeoX

 This repository records [EleutherAI](www.eleuther.ai)'s work-in-progress for training large scale GPU language models.
-Our current frameowrk is based on NVIDIA's [Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai) as well as some novel optimizations.
+Our current framework is based on NVIDIA's [Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai) as well as some novel optimizations.

 If you are looking for our TPU codebase, see [GPT-Neo](https://github.com/EleutherAI/gpt-neo).